 It’s fast (28-35 days).
 It’s compliant.
 It has a massive, consistent market.
 Hydroponic lettuce towers are the training wheels that never actually come off because they work so damned well.
 Mastering lettuce—truly mastering its DLI, its preferred VPD range, its nutrient curve—gives you the foundational confidence, the cash flow, and the operational rhythm to experiment with the trickier, more profitable stuff later (I’m looking at you, strawberries and specialty herbs).

 But here’s the trap: lettuce is easy to grow.
 It’s hard to grow perfectly and consistently.
 A bitter leaf, a tip-burn, a bolting head—these are all symptoms of a slight imbalance in your environment or nutrients.
-This is where a tool like our Deficiency Calculator moves from being a diagnostic cheat-sheet to a critical quality control mechanism.
+This is where a tool like our Plant Health Diagnosis Tool moves from being a diagnostic cheat-sheet to a critical quality control mechanism.
 It’s the difference between “marketable” and “premium.”

 I get it.
 You live in an apartment.
 The “backyard” is a fire escape you’re not even supposed to use.
 This is where vertical hydroponics transforms from a cultivation method into a spatial superpower.